OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-06.md

 ## Luke 6:15

-Matthew, Thomas, James son of Alphaeus, Simon who was called the Zealot,
+Matthew, Thomas, James son of Alphaeus, Simon known as the Zealot,

 ## Luke 6:16